 Diseases can affect the peripheral vestibular system alone, the central vestibular system alone, or some combination of peripheral and central structures.
 Unfortunately, the symptoms of central and peripheral vestibular disorders can be very hard to distinguish between.
 Sophisticated testing is often required to determine whether symptoms of dizziness or imbalance are being caused by damage to the peripheral or the central nervous system.

-Despite the fact that it can be hard to determine whether the peripheral or the central vestibular system is the source of the problem, it is very important to try to make that distinction.
-Treatments directed at the peripheral vestibular system are of no use against disorders of the central vestibular system and vice versa.
+Despite the fact that it can be hard to determine whether the peripheral or the central vestibular system is the source of the problem, it is very important to try to make that distinction in the diagnosis.
+Treatment directed at the peripheral vestibular system are of no use against disorders of the central vestibular system and vice versa.
 Also, treating the peripheral vestibular system when the disease is actually in the central vestibular system can cause more harm than good.

 For example, when symptoms of peripheral vestibular disorders are severe and uncontrollable many doctors recommend destroying the function of structures in the inner ear or severing the nerve that leads from the inner ear to the brain.
 These surgical procedures can relieve the symptoms of peripheral vestibular disorders, but they also destroy vestibular function forever.
 If such destructive procedures were carried out on a patient who had a central, rather than a peripheral, vestibular disorder, the patient’s symptoms could end up worse rather than better.

-Vestibular system tests require specialized equipment and expertise to interpret.
+Vestibular system tests which can lead to a diagnosis require specialized equipment and expertise to interpret.

 However, especially in the early stages of many vestibular disorders, even these tests can be inconclusive.
 They can show that there is damage in the vestibular system, but they may not show conclusively which disorder is causing the problem, whether one or both ears are involved, or whether the damage is in the inner ear itself or the parts of the brain that receive the signals from the inner ear.